armaber/articles/KmdfLogging/notes.md

 }
 ```

-Part of the KMDF architecture is the object hierarchy tenet.
-Each object has a parent.
+From "Architecture of the Kernel-Mode Driver Framework" whitepaper:

+> KMDF provides a well-defined object model and controls the lifetime of
+  objects and memory allocations.
+Objects are organized hierarchically in
+  a parent/child model, and important driver data structures are maintained
+  by KMDF instead of by the driver.

-The object is deleted on demand with `WdfObjectDelete` or implicitly when the parent is
+An object is deleted on demand with `WdfObjectDelete` or implicitly when the
-deleted.
-For `WdfRegistryOpenKey(WDF_NO_OBJECT_ATTRIBUTES)`, the default parent is the
+parent is deleted.
+For `WdfRegistryOpenKey(WDF_NO_OBJECT_ATTRIBUTES)`, the default
-`Driver` object.
+parent is the `Driver` object.

 *We've learnt that no objects can be created in the parent's lifetime demotion.*

-One way to reveal the root cause is through **IFR** = In-Flight Recorder mechanism.
+**IFR** = In-Flight Recorder mechanism reveals the root cause. *Given its valuable

-*This guide is an IFR overview, with its valuable traces and convoluted setup.*
+traces and convoluted setup, use this guide as an overview.*

 IFR Setup
 -

-IFR is a logging mechanism, developed as a [**WPP** = Windows Software Trace Preprocessor](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/wpp-software-tracing) provider.
+IFR is a logging mechanism, implemented as a [**WPP** = Windows Software Trace Preprocessor](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/wpp-software-tracing) provider.
+IFR is embedded
-IFR is embedded in **Wdf01000.sys**', or it can be developed within a driver.
+in **Wdf01000.sys**, or can be part of a driver.

 To use IFR, provider flags must be turned on and a trace session must be launched.

 On the KMDF plane, `WdfVerifier.exe` turns on or off settings for particular drivers / DOs.
 Launch it on the target system, use the following settings within the **Drivers** tab:

-- navigate to *<IHV_Driver>*, expand
+- navigate to *&lt;IHV_Driver&gt;*, expand
 - *right-click* on **VerifierOn is always OFF**
 - *right-click* on **VerboseOn OFF**
 - *right-click* on **Track handles is not active**, select **Track all handle references**